Noxshus/noxshus.github.io/_posts/2020-4-16-A-Guide-To-All-Tyranny-Achievements.md

 - You can murder Eb the first time you meet her.
 Don't and she'll be available later.
 - You can recruit Siren in Act II, from Lethian’s Crossing.

-**By Our Powers Combined**: Perform a combo with every companion.
-Combo abilities are unlocked at either Loyalty 3, or Fear 3, then simply use one combo with each companion.
+**Inspiring Leader**: Reach 5 Loyalty with any companion.
+Verse is the easiest, especially on this playthrough since we're siding with the Scarlett Chorus; simply select every favour granting option & do her quests when available.
 You can check what option which options will grant reputation by ticking the following box in the options menu:

 ![reputation](\images\showrep.png)

-**Inspiring Leader**: Reach 5 Loyalty with any companion.
-Verse is the easiest, especially on this playthrough since we're siding with the  Scarlett Chorus; simply select every favour granting option & do her quests when available.

 **Tyrant**: Reach 5 Fear with any companion.
 Barik is the easiest on a Scarlett Chorus playthrough, as just about everything will annoy him. **NOTE:** Barik will attempt to leave your party if you join up with the Scarlett Chorus, but if you have at least 1 Fear with him, he will strike you, which unlocks a Lore, or Athletics check to get him to back down.

-**Change of Carapace**: Complete Barik's companion quests.
-This can be done on any playthrough.
-The only 'trick' is that, in your conversations with Barik, never agree with him when he suggests staying in his armour.

-**Truth and Reconciliation**: Complete Lantry's companion quests.
-It's absolutely critical that you do not kill Lexeme at any point, or you won't be able to receive the 2nd quest in Act 3.

-**Let the Next Verse Begin**: Complete Verse's companion quests.
-At the end, with a Loyalty of at least 3, allow the Voices of Nerat to take Verse.
-There's another quest related to Verse's companion quest, but we'll do that on another run.

-**Paved with Good Intentions**: As a consequence of **Let the Next Verse Begin**, you'll also acquire this achievement.

 **Chorus of Victory**: Complete the run allied to the Scarlet Chorus.
 This is the main objective of this run; simply side with the Chorus at the Ascension Hall and never change your mind.